zhi753159/to_next_frontend/README.md

 pnpm dev
 ```

+## Before commit
+1. npm run lint

+(check if any error on console)
+(If any error found)

+3. npm lint-fix
+4. npm run lint

+(If still error found)
+5. manual fix the error

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.